 If you find you’re struggling with debts and feeling stuck, don’t do it alone – get some help.
 There are free financial counselling services available throughout Australia.
 Search for someone who can give you good advice here or check out the National Debt Helpline.
 They have lots of resources to help you get back on track.

-When you’re back on track, you can find out how much your repayments might be using this handy calculator so you can plan them into your budget and make sure they can work for you.
-And then when you're ready, get your individual rate before applying in just a few minutes without affecting your credit score or call us on 1300 108 794.
+When you’re back on track, you can find out how much your repayments might be so you can plan them into your budget and make sure they can work for you.
+Then when you're ready, get your individual rate before applying in just a few minutes without affecting your credit score.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.